Numedal

 Numedal (/no/) is a valley and a traditional district in Eastern Norway located within the county of Buskerud.
 It traditionally includes the municipalities Flesberg, Nore og Uvdal and Rollag.
 Administratively, it now also includes Kongsberg.

 Geography

 Numedal is the southernmost valley of the major valleys in Eastern Norway.
 Numedal is largely a U-shaped valley.
 Most of the area is mountainous, especially west of the main valley, with steep valley sides.
 Running north–south, it extends between Flesberg in the south to Rødberg in the north, passing through the municipalities of Flesberg, Rollag and Nore og Uvdal.
 The Numedalslågen, the third-longest river in Norway, flows through the valley before discharging into Oslofjord at Larvik.

 Transportation

 National Road 40 runs from Larvik.
 National Road 7 crosses Hardangervidda to Geilo.
 Numedal Line Railway (Numedalsbanen) was opened in 1927 and stopped operations in 1988.
 The former railroad track from Veggli to Rødberg is now used principally for cycling.
+The railway tracks from Rollag to Veggli, are being refurbished (as of Q2 2026); the tracks are expected to be used for draisines, when work is completed.